dkuntz2/docify/javatests/readme.md

 	replace the beginning tabs (provided they aren't extra indentations for a code block, those *should* remain intact).
 Markdown still not parsed.
 Also, it only prints the first docblock section...
 Need to fix that.

+3. Okay, now it accepts multiple docblocks, which is fun.
+They're currently delineated with `========`, just for my own convenience.
+But hey, that's cool, next up: getting the @param and @return working, because that will be really cool (also getting the method name, that'd be fun too).

+4. Instead of figuring out the @ stuff, I fixed the abs path problem.
+The system used to create the markdown document in same directory as the java file being docified, now it's created in the working directory (calling `python javatests/javadocify.py javatests/*.java` creates the markdown files in the root, not inside of javatests, like how javadoc does).